 Now that you know where to eat, we have a few more tips for your trip!
 Read our Best Barcelona Itinerary!

-Get acquainted with the city on a Self-Guided Barcelona Walking Tour!
-Use our detailed guide to the navigate your way to the city’s top sights.
+Get better acquainted on a Self-Guided Barcelona Walking Tour!
+Use our detailed guide to navigate your way to top Barcelona sights.

 During our visit to Barcelona, we stayed in an awesome Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)